-Reinsurance premiums, commissions and claim settlements are accounted for in the same way as the original contracts for which the reinsurance was concluded.
+Reinsurance premiums, commissions, and claim settlements are accounted for in the same way as the original contracts for which the reinsurance was concluded.
 The insurance premiums for the original contracts are presented gross of reinsurance premiums paid.

 For Solvency II value measurement, a Fair Value approach is used for the reinsurance receivables.
 It is similar to the valuation of insurance liabilities, however without a Risk Margin and after adjusting for counterparty default risk.
+There were no judgement, valuation, or recognition assumption changes during the year.